 The primary source of noise from the proposed project would result from proposed project construction activities.
 Noise from proposed project construction activities is anticipated to temporarily increase ambient noise levels in the vicinity of the proposed project site.
 Noise at the construction site would intermittently dominate the noise environment with varying levels of intensity.
 The degree of construction noise impacts would vary for different areas along the project corridor, and for different construction activities.
 Noise from construction activities generally attenuate at a rate of 6 dBA per doubling distance.
+General construction equipment noise levels at a distance of 50 feet are provided in Table 4-8.
 General construction phase/activity typical noise levels are summarized in Table 4-9.
 Pile driving is not proposed as part of the proposed project.

 TABLE 4-8.
 TYPICAL CONSTRUCTION EQUIPMENT NOISE LEVELS

 CONSTRUCTION EQUIPMENT NOISE LEVEL (DBA, LEQ AT 50 FEET)

 Scrapers 85

 Bulldozers 85

 Trucks 84

 Backhoe 80

-Pneumatic tools 8 85
+Pneumatic tools 85

 Concrete pump 82